lishuren/DietPi-NanoPi/README.md

 Scripts and configuration to provision DietPi on NanoPi devices.

+Design philosophy: **Infrastructure as Code**.
+Provisioning is code-driven — versioned scripts and configs in this repo define and reproduce the device state end-to-end.
+See [docs/RUNBOOK.md](docs/RUNBOOK.md) for setup and operations.

 Repository layout

+Quick start: AriaNg step-by-step install is documented in [docs/RUNBOOK.md](docs/RUNBOOK.md) under “Step-by-Step: Install AriaNg”.
+It covers Pi-side direct download and PC-side staging + deploy, plus verification and troubleshooting.

+For file sharing from Windows/Linux, see the “Samba Access” section in [docs/RUNBOOK.md](docs/RUNBOOK.md) with a single-command setup script.

 - `config/` — configuration files
 - `docs/` — project documentation